KJCats/My-Notes/1 - Raw Notes/how to calculate your longitude on sea with a clock.md

-Title: how to calculate zour longitude on sea with a clock
+Title: how to calculate your longitude on sea with a clock
 Date: 23.09.2025
 Time: 12:54
 Tags: